alphagov/govuk-design-system/src/community/propose-a-component-or-pattern/index.md

 ## 2. Raise an issue

 If your idea is not on the list, [raise an issue](https://github.com/alphagov/govuk-design-system-backlog/issues/new).
-Once you do, [let us know](/get-in-touch/) so a member of the Design System team can review your proposal and add it to the list.
+Once you do, [contact us](/get-in-touch/) so a member of the Design System team can review your proposal and add it to the list.

 At this stage, you just need to present your idea and evidence of the user needs.
 You can include screenshots or links to versions of the component or pattern in use, but avoid spending time working on a specific design or writing code.